-While there may be multiple Universes, each Universe may have different rules compared to any other Universe, that is, the Universes might not share common characteristics (space included) because Reality has not issued any edict about any characteristic being common for all Universes.
+While there may be multiple Universes, each Universe may have different initial states or different rules, compared to any other Universe, that is, the Universes might not share common properties because Reality has not issued any edict about any property being common for all Universes.
 In fact, all these Universes might not even share the space-time that this Universe exists in.

-This description of Reality doesn't require multiple Universes, that is, the existence of other Universes is not required in order to explain the laws of physics.
-There may be multiple Universes, but not necessarily at the same time, that is, they may be sequential.
+This description of Reality doesn't require multiple simultaneous Universes in order to explain the laws of physics.
+The multiple Universes could be sequential.

 Example 1: This planet / Universe appears to be fine tuned for life